Jaylen Brown NBA Playoffs Player Props: Celtics vs. Hawks

 - This season, he's accounted for 12.4% of his team's three-pointers made, averaging 2.4 per game.

-- Brown's Celtics average 101.9 possessions per game, which ranks 16th among NBA teams, while the Hawks have a middling offense in terms of tempo, ranking 10th with 102.9 possessions per contest.

-- Defensively, the Hawks are 25th in the NBA, giving up 118.1 points per contest.
+- The Hawks are the 25th-best defensive team in the NBA, conceding 118.1 points per game.

-- The Hawks are the 19th-ranked team in the NBA, allowing 44.1 rebounds per game.
+- On the glass, the Hawks are 19th in the league, giving up 44.1 rebounds per contest.

-- Looking at assists, the Hawks have allowed 26 per game, 22nd in the NBA.
+- Looking at assists, the Hawks are 22nd in the NBA, conceding 26 per game.

-- Conceding 11.9 made 3-pointers per game, the Hawks are the eighth-ranked squad in the league.
+- In terms of 3-pointers, the Hawks are eighth in the league, giving up 11.9 makes per game.

 Jaylen Brown vs. the Hawks